Dahlias aren’t for the shrinking violets of the world. They’re brash, bold, and loud.

 But the compromise is that you’ll have to wait a little bit longer than usual for the flowers to fully emerge.

-Make two, four, or eight tubers yours by visiting Dutch Grown.
+Make two, four, or eight tubers yours by visiting Eden Brothers.

 With flowers up to 10 inches in diameter, this dahlia already commands attention.
 But with white blossoms tipped in vibrant fuchsia, there’s no looking away.